jlleongarcia/jlleongarcia/content/blog/dev-web-more-websites.md

 * **Automatic Invoices**
   * With Stripe as payment gateway, they create the invoices for your product/services automatically
-  * There are some project to [create invoices with open software](https://fossengineer.com/open-source-invoice-creator/).
+  * There are some project to [create invoices with open software](https://fossengineer.com/open-source-invoice-creator/) - **Serverless Invoices** worked great for me!

 {{% details title="ServerLess-Invoices Setup 🚀" closed="true" %}}